holstt/stream2podcast/README.md

 ## Features

+-   **Record and save**
     - Record a HTTP audio stream and save it to disk.
 Works with audio streams following either ICY or HLS protocol.
+-   **Create recording schedules**
--   Create multiple recording schedules to record at different time periods throughout the day (using [APScheduler - Advanced Python Scheduler](https://github.com/agronholm/apscheduler))
+    - Create multiple recording schedules to record at different time periods throughout the day
+-   **Generate RSS feeds**
     - Generate a podcast RSS feed from the recordings produced by each schedule (i.e. turns a recording schedule into a podcast with each recording representing an episode)
+-   **Publish as podcast**
--   Publish as podcast: The output of `stream2podcast` makes it simple to set up a webserver (e.g. [Nginx](https://www.nginx.com/)) to serve the static files (RSS feed file + recordings) from the root of the output directory.
+    - The output of `stream2podcast` makes it simple to set up a webserver (e.g. [Nginx](https://www.nginx.com/)) to serve the static files (RSS feed file + recordings) from the root of the output directory.
+-   **Docker support**
--   Docker support: Easy deployment using Docker Compose
+    - Easy deployment using Docker Compose

 ## Getting Started